danilofuchs/ForceTouchPlayer/README.md

 This can't be right.
 Really?

+### Your toolkit

+You will need Xcode™ 11 running on macOS™ 10.15 (Catalina) or later.
+This project uses SwiftUI with features introduced in 10.15.

+Open the project on Xcode and run using either Debug or Release profile.

 ### Is there even a limit?

 Who knew trackpads had limits?
 I could only get it to work until around 220Hz (A3).
 If you are brave enough, maybe you can find a way to make it less bad™